Charlie Blackmon Player Props: Rockies vs. Nationals

-On Thursday, Charlie Blackmon (coming off going 0-for-1) and the Colorado Rockies face the Washington Nationals, whose starting pitcher will be Josiah Gray.
-First pitch is at 4:10 PM ET.
+The Colorado Rockies and Charlie Blackmon, who went 0-for-3 last time out, battle MacKenzie Gore and the Washington Nationals at Coors Field, Friday at 8:40 PM ET.

-In his previous game he had a hitless showing (0-for-1) against the Dodgers.
+In his last game he had a hitless showing (0-for-3) against the Nationals.

 Charlie Blackmon Game Info & Props vs. the Nationals